AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/MappingTypeExtensions/README.md

 MappingTypeExtensions Class
 ===========================
-AutomationML 2.1 APIExtension methods for an Mapping element and its defining class [MappingType][1].
+Extension methods for an Mapping element and its defining class [MappingType][1].

 Inheritance Hierarchy